Vauxoo/odoo-selenium/tests_odoo/test_selenium/README.md

 # test_selenium
-Test suite to verify the integration with osut works.
+Test suite to verify the integration with odoo-selenium works.